 Cathryn Grant’s fiction has appeared in Alfred Hitchcock and Ellery Queen Mystery Magazines, The Shroud Quarterly Journal, and been anthologized in The Best of Every Day Fiction and You, Me & A Bit of We.
 Her short story, “I Was Young Once”, received an honorable mention in the 2007 Zoetrope All-story Short Fiction contest.

 Her psychological suspense fiction reveals the motives and desires that lead to suburban crime.
 She’s the author of seven suburban noir novels, the Alexandra Mallory psychological suspense series, the Haunted Ship Trilogy, the Madison Keith Ghost Story series, and a variety of short fiction.
-She’s currently working on her next novel — the sixth Alexandra Mallory story.
+She’s currently working on her next novel — the seventh Alexandra Mallory story.
 (View the complete list here.)

 In my own words . . .